kpoppel/eforsyning-api/README.md

-This repository is to show how data from my heating company, which is part of eforsyning.dk, ca be fetched using their API.
+This repository is to show how data from my heating company, which is part of eforsyning.dk, can be fetched using their API.
 Nothing weird is happening.
 The program just emulates the web application which makes these exact calls.
 With the code here it should be possible to make your own time series or Home Assistant plugin.